MrYoungDS/DSp6BST2/README.md

 If you are missing any of the above or errors are present in the project, seek help immediately, so you can get started.

-## Part Two: Implement the BinaryTreeNode Interface
+## Part Two: Copy the BinaryTreeNode Interface
-A `BinaryTreeNode` represents a node in a binary tree.
-It stores data of generic type `T` and may have a right and a left child, each a reference to another `BinaryTreeNode`.
-The `BinaryTreeNode` interface includes standard getters and setters for a `BinaryTreeNode`’s right and left children as well as its data.
+Use your `BinaryTreeNode` implementation from part 1 and update the `Configuration` file.

-## Part Three: Implement the BinaryTreeUtility Interface
+## Part Three: Implement the BinarySearchTree Interface
-The `BinaryTreeUtility` interface provides basic functions for working with a binary tree.
+The `BinarySearchTree` interface provides basic functions for implementing a binary search tree.

-**Depth** -- The depth of the tree is the maximum level of any leaf node in the tree.
-Recall that the level of a node begins at zero for the root of a tree with no children.
-A child of the root is at level 1.

-**Balance** -- The balance of a tree measures how close it is to a full or complete tree.
-You will implement the method `isBalanced(BinaryTreeNode<T> root, int tolerance)` which determines whether the maximum difference in the depth of any two children is no larger than the given tolerance value.

-**Testing the BST property** -- Recall that a BST is a binary tree that also satisfies a special sorting property: if all elements in left subtree of any node X are less than or equal to node X and all nodes in the right subtree of X are greater than X.  You will write a function `isBST(root)` which returns true if `root` is the root of a valid binary search tree.
-Your function need not explicitly test basic requirements of the binary tree (e.g. that there is a unique path from the root to every node in the tree).
-Testing the BST property has a nice recursive solution, but it requires some thought.

-**Iterators** -- You will also provide three methods `getPreOrderIterator(BinaryTreeNode<T> root)`, `getInOrderIterator(BinaryTreeNode<T> root)`, `getPostOrderIterator(BinaryTreeNode<T> root)`, each returning an iterator that follows the stated traversal over a binary tree.
-A `PreOrderIterator` class has been provided as an example to get started.

-**Feeling ambitious?**<br>
-See if you can make a Level-Order iterator!

-## Part Four: Implement the BinarySearchTree Interface
-Next you will implement methods underlying the BST structure.

 **Transformers** -- Add and remove are the main transformers of a BST.
 These must add or remove elements while maintaining the BST property.

 **Observers** -- You will implement an `isEmpty()` method and a `size()` method.
 In addition, you will implement the `getMinimum()` and `getMaximum()` functions, which return the smallest and largest values stored in the BST.

-**Iterator** -- This function returns an iterator that supports in-order access to the nodes of the BST.
-Recall that an in-order traversal of a BST results in a sorted order due to the BST property.

-**Bonus** The method returning an iterator should complete in O(1) time, so it should not compute the entire sequential order ahead of time.

-If you choose to implement an iterator method that returns in O(1) time, you will receive extra credit.
-This means you should not compute the traversal in its entirety when creating and returning the iterator.
-Instead, the iterator should be initialized and returned as a result of the function call, with the next element in the traversal computed with each call to `next()`.

-## Part Five: Commit Project and Submit Pull Request
+## Part Four: Commit Project and Submit Pull Request
 When you have finished your solution and are ready to submit, make your final commit and push everything up to GitHub.